cpaxton/costar_stack/README.md

   - Sequence of object partial views in the correct lighting conditions
   - Mesh of the object (for ObjRecRANSAC)
   - Feature Dictionary (default is provided in ```data/UW_shot_dict```)
+  - SVM training model (sample svm model is provided in ```data/link_node_svm```)

 ## Training Model

 Application for training:

 `main_sp_compact`

-This has the training script that figures out how to separate the different objects you wish to recognize.
+This has the training script that loads a library that figures out how to separate the different objects you wish to recognize.
 Put the different object names in different folders as documented in the list of folders.

 This training code will perform feature extraction including LAB, FPFH, and SIFT features.
 You can choose which of these to use for SVM learning.
 These features are all saved to a sparse matrix for the provided data set.
 When doing SVM training, you choose the features.